pinn3/gist-db/readme.md

 **Parameters**

-config: settings.
-Required to at least pass {github:{username:"SOME_USER_NAME"}}
+* config: A settings object.

+		Required: {
+		  github:{
+		    username:"SOME_USER_NAME"
+		  }
+		}

+		Defaults: {
+			refreshMin: 10,
+			github: {
+				per_page: 100,
+				timeout: 5000,
+				version: "3.0.0"
+			},
+			local: {
+				save: "NEVER", //NEVER, ON_REFRESH, ALWAYS
+				location: undefined
+			}
+		}

-fileInit: function(file).
+* fileInit: function(file).
 A function that returns the file obj if it should be added to the DB and undefined if it should be excluded.

 ### _db({field:value})